subaru-git/chrome-teams-shortcut/README.md

 ## Motivation

-In long long meetings like mob programming, I often away from the keyboard that thinking, stretch, and more.
-At that time I listening to the meeting but the mic is muted.
-So I want to unmute by remote control not watch display. i.g.
+In long, long meetings like mob programming, I often away from the keyboard that thinking, stretch, and more.
+At that time, I listen to the meeting, but the mic is muted.
+So I want to unmute by remote control, not watch display. i.g.
 Nintendo switch controller with JotKeyMapper.
 Microsoft teams already have shortcuts.
 But that only toggles mute.
 I can't understand the muted without looking display.
 I want a mute shortcut without a toggle.

 ## How to install